 WeWork is a New York based company started in 2010 that creates co-working spaces.
-It currently has 15 shared office spaces throughout the United States as well as locations across the world.
+It currently has 283 shared office spaces throughout the United States and a global footprint of 700 total spaces as of August 2022.
 WeWork decided to place one of its first Denver offices in the new Triangle Building.

-Denver’s population has grown by almost 14 percent since 2010 resulting in a surge in building and urban development.
-Unfortunately, Denver Development Services, responsible for all building permits, has become overwhelmed by the number of projects requiring review.
-Although it is taking steps to remedy the situation, Denver Development Services can review a limited number of permits on a daily basis which is resulting in a building permit backlog.
+Denver’s population has grown by almost 18% since 2010 as of 2022, resulting in a surge in building and urban development.
+Unfortunately, Denver Development Services, responsible for all building permits, became overwhelmed by the number of projects requiring review, only being able to review a limited number of permits on a daily basis which is resulting in a building permit backlog.

-Currently, the only way to have a permit application reviewed the same day is to sign up for a review when Denver Development Service opens first thing in the morning.
-The day’s slots are usually filled within minutes, if not seconds.
-If the building plans don’t meet certain department requirements upon submittal, they will be not be accepted.
+In 2015, the only way to have a permit application reviewed the same day is to sign up for a review when Denver Development Service opens first thing in the morning, with the day's slots filling in the first few minutes.
+If the building plans don’t meet certain department requirements upon submittal, they would not be accepted.
 Also, same day review may not be used for larger projects that are over $300,000 in value, require structural work, or need more than 15 minutes for the plan examiner to review.
 The lengthier log-in review process must be followed which can take a minimum of eight weeks.